 These are a few brief practices to help you relieve your stress.
 Take note of what most resonates with you and integrate it into your day.

 I look forward to sharing more mindfulness tips in the future.
-You can access more of my guided meditations here.
-I will be offering additional ones in the near future.
+You can learn more about mindfulness here and in my workshops and other offerings.